Third Council of Constantinople: Proceedings

-On 7 November 680, a mere 37 bishops and a number of presbyters convened in the imperial palace, in the domed hall called the Trullus.
-The patriarchs of Constantinople and of Antioch participated in person, whereas the patriarchates of Alexandria and Jerusalem were represented by Byzantine appointees (because of the Saracen Muslim conquest there was at this date no patriarch in either of these sees).
-The Pope and a council he had held in Rome were represented (as was normal at eastern ecumenical councils) by a few priests and bishops.
+On 7 November 680, a mere 37 bishops and several presbyters convened in a domed hall called the Trullus in the imperial palace.
+The patriarchs of Constantinople and Antioch participated in person.
+In contrast, the patriarchates of Alexandria and Jerusalem were represented by Byzantine appointees (because of the Saracen Muslim conquest, there was, at this date, no patriarch in either of these sees).
+The Pope and a council he had held in Rome were represented (as was customary at eastern ecumenical councils) by a few priests and bishops.
 In its opening session, the council assumed the authority of an ecumenical council.
-The emperor attended and presided over the first eleven sessions, took part in the discussions and returned for the closing session on 16 September 681, attended by 151 bishops.
+The emperor attended and presided over the first eleven sessions, participated in the discussions, and returned for the closing session on 16 September 681, attended by 151 bishops.

-During the council, a letter by Pope Agatho was read which asserted as the traditional belief of the Church that Christ was of two wills, divine and human.
+During the council, a letter by Pope Agatho was read, which asserted the traditional belief of the Church that Christ was of two wills, divine and human.
 Most of the bishops present accepted the letter, proclaiming that Peter spoke through Agatho, though this council also proclaimed another historical pope as anathema.
 Macarius of Antioch defended monothelitism but was condemned and deposed, along with his partisans.
 The council, in keeping with Agatho's letter, defined that Jesus Christ possessed two energies and two wills but that the human will was 'in subjection to his divine and all-powerful will'.
 The council carefully avoided any mention of Maximus the Confessor, who was still regarded with suspicion.
 It condemned both monoenergism and monothelitism as heretical and included those who had supported this heresy, including Pope Honorius I and four previous patriarchs of Constantinople.
 When the council had concluded, the decrees were sent to Rome where they were accepted by Agatho's successor, Pope Leo II.
-In his letter of confirmation of the council, Leo accuses Honorius of "profane treachery ... who did not attempt to sanctify this Apostolic Church with the teaching of Apostolic tradition."
+In his letter of confirmation of the council, Leo accuses, "Honorius who did not attempt to sanctify this Apostolic Church with the teaching of Apostolic tradition, but by profane treachery permitted its purity to be polluted".

-At some point during the council's proceedings, a Monothelite priest claimed he could raise the dead, thereby proving his faith supreme.
-He had a corpse brought forth, but after whispering prayers into its ears, could not revive the body.
+During the council's proceedings, a Monothelite priest named Polychronius claimed he could raise the dead, thereby proving his faith supreme.
+He had a corpse brought forth, but after whispering prayers into its ears, he could not revive the body.
+Despite his defeat, he continued to confess Monothelitism and was anathematised by the council.